anathonic/The-Cpp-Programming-Language/README.md

 ### 19. What is the difference between reference and pointer?
 References are used to refer an existing variable in another name whereas pointers <br> are used to store address of variable.
 References cannot have a null value assigned <br> but pointer can.
 A reference variable can be referenced by pass by value whereas a <br> pointer can be referenced by pass by reference.

+### 20. What is an enum?
+An enumeration, or Enum , is a symbolic name for a set of values.
+Enumerations are <br> treated as data types, and you can use them to create sets of constants for use with <br> variables and properties.